Food Portions: Choosing Just Enough for You

 Is getting more food for your money always a good value?

-Have you noticed that it costs only a few cents more to get the large fries or soft drinks instead of the regular or small size?
+Have you noticed that it costs only a few cents more to get the large fries or soda instead of the regular or small size?
 Although getting the super-sized meal for a little extra money may seem like a good deal, you end up with more calories than you need for your body to stay healthy.
 Before you buy your next “value meal combo,” be sure you are making the best choice for your wallet and your health.

 How can I manage portions and eat well when money is tight?

 Eating healthier doesn’t have to cost a lot of money.
-For instance:
+For instance,

 - Match portion sizes to serving sizes.
 To get the most from the money you spend on packaged foods, try eating no more than the serving sizes listed on food labels.
 Eating no more than a serving size may also help you better manage your fat, sugar, salt, and calories.

-What clinical trials are open?
+What are clinical trials for weight management?

-This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+(NIDDK), part of the National Institutes of Health.
+The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.

 The NIDDK would like to thank: